C-Basco/Advancing-into-Analytics/README.md

 This repository is a collection of work and topics completed from the book **Advancing into Analytics** .

+## Capstone Projects
+- R for Data Analytics
+- Python for Data Analytics

 ## Part 1
 Part one is comprised of topics covering the foundations of analytics in excel.
 All files uploaded are workbooks showcasing some technical knowledge and know-how within the topics listed.